hitoshi-watase/sercrod/docs/reference/directives/unwrap.md

 </article>
 ```

-- The `<na-blla>` wrapper is removed.
+- The `<serc-rod>` wrapper is removed.
 - The `<article>` subtree is moved up one level and kept as plain static HTML.

 #### Behavior

-- `*unwrap` is only checked on Nablla host elements (the custom element class).
+- `*unwrap` is only checked on Sercrod host elements (the custom element class).
-- If a host has the `*unwrap` attribute, Nablla replaces that host with its children using a `DocumentFragment`.
+- If a host has the `*unwrap` attribute, Sercrod replaces that host with its children using a `DocumentFragment`.
 - All children and their descendants, including event listeners and bindings that were already attached, are preserved as they are moved.
-- The Nablla host instance is removed from the DOM tree; no new updates are applied to that host afterward.
+- The Sercrod host instance is removed from the DOM tree; no new updates are applied to that host afterward.
 - The attribute is treated as a simple presence flag:
   - `*unwrap`, `*unwrap=""`, and `*unwrap="true"` behave the same.
   - There is no expression evaluation or conditional logic on `*unwrap` itself.